gojomo/zibcoin.org/index.md

 # Why Ƶibcoin?

-The Zibcoin unit allows the expression of common daily transactional costs - a meal, a ride, a bag of groceries – as whole countable numbers, now and for the foreseeable future, rather than as increasingly tiny decimal.
+The Zibcoin unit makes common daily transactional costs - a meal, a ride, a bag of groceries – into whole countable numbers, now and for the foreseeable future.
+In Bitcoin, these values are awkwardly tiny fractional values, a deep-decimal realm unfamiliar to consumers.
+(And with success, the problem will only get worse.)

 Unlike alternative names for the same unit, Zibcoin avoids triggering a layperson's confusion over the *milli-*/*micro-* difference, or how the prefix µ (greek *mu*) should be used or said.